Pilot-tone assisted 16-QAM photonic wireless bridge operating at 250 GHz: Conclusions and further work

 The wide transmission bandwidths found at sub-THz frequencies make this part of the spectrum a strong candidate for ultra-fast wireless communications.
 Among the envisaged applications of sub-THz communications, wireless bridges have attracted significant interest due to the wide range of scenarios where they may be used.
-Due to their high integration potential with optical networks, THz wireless bridges based on photonic technologies offer a clear advantage over the electronic counterpart.
+Due to their high integration potential with optical networks, THz wireless bridges based on photonic technologies offer a clear advantage over their electronic counterparts.
 In this paper, a photonic wireless bridge operating at 250 GHz and transmitting 20 Gbit/s is proposed and demonstrated.
-First, the performance of a coherent optical receiver (at the ONU) is compared to that of a DD receiver via SNR measurements.
-A gain higher than 3 dB is found when using coherent detection, confirming its superior performance.
-In order to mitigate the phase noise of the 4 free-running lasers present in such a link the tone-assisted carrier recovery is used.
-No penalty, and a penalty of less than 0.5 dB with respect to the blind PNC algorithm are found when using this technique with aggregated Lorentzian linewidths of 67 kHz and 359 kHz, respectively, and 5 GBd 16-QAM signals.
-Based on these results and its simplicity, this algorithm may be a good candidate for this type of links.
+In order to mitigate the phase noise of the 4 free-running lasers present in such a link, the tone-assisted carrier recovery is used.
+Penalties of 0.15 and 0.46 dB with respect to the blind PNC algorithm are found when using this technique with aggregated Lorentzian linewidths of 28 kHz and 359 kHz, respectively, and 5 GBd 16-QAM signals.
+Based on these results and its simplicity, this algorithm may be a good candidate for this type of link.
 The wireless bridge is also demonstrated in a WDM scenario, where 5 optical channels are generated and sent to the Tx RAU.
 In this unit, one channel is selected at a time and transmitted wirelessly.
 With this configuration, the full band from 224 GHz to 294 GHz is used.
-Finally, to extend the data rate, two channels are digitally multiplexed at the CO forming a twin-SSB signal.
-With this arrangement a wireless bridge of 40 Gbit/s is demonstrated.
+Finally, the results associated with the transmissions of 40 Gbit/s and 50 Gbit/s signals are presented.
+In this section, the main factors currently limiting the system capacity---UTC-PD output power and linear range and THz Rx IF bandwidth---are discussed.